sanjaybasu/healthcare-ai-foundations/_chapters/chapter_24_population_health_screening.md

 This formulation upweights observations from areas with poor surveillance coverage, making the system more sensitive to changes in these communities.
 However, this also increases false alarm rates in low-coverage areas if reporting variability is higher, requiring careful calibration.

 An alternative approach employs stratified thresholds that explicitly trade off detection speed against false alarm rates differently across communities.
-We can set community-specific thresholds $h_g$ to equalize expected time to detection for outbreaks of equal severity:
+We can set community-specific thresholds $$h_g$$ to equalize expected time to detection for outbreaks of equal severity:

 $$
 \mathbb{E}[\tau^g \mid \text{outbreak}] = c \text{ for all } g
 $$

-where $\tau^g $ is the detection time in community $ g $ and $ c $ is a constant.
+where $$\tau^g $$ is the detection time in community $$ g $$ and $$ c $$ is a constant.
 This means accepting higher false alarm rates in underserved communities with poorer surveillance in exchange for comparable detection speed, which may be justified by the greater consequences of delayed outbreak response in these vulnerable populations.

 Spatial scan statistics provide complementary approaches that detect geographic clusters of disease.
 The Kulldorff spatial scan statistic evaluates cylinders (circles on a map extended through time) and identifies clusters where observed case counts significantly exceed expected counts.
-For each potential cluster $ Z$, the likelihood ratio is:
+For each potential cluster $$ Z$$, the likelihood ratio is:

 $$
 \Lambda(Z) = \left(\frac{c_Z}{E[c_Z]}\right)^{c_Z} \left(\frac{c_{\bar{Z}}}{E[c_{\bar{Z}}]}\right)^{c_{\bar{Z}}}
 $$

-where $c_Z $ is observed cases in cluster $ Z $, $ c_{\bar{Z}}$ is observed cases outside the cluster, and $ E[\cdot]$ indicates expected counts.
-The most likely cluster is the one maximizing $\Lambda(Z)$, and statistical significance is assessed via Monte Carlo simulation.
+where $$c_Z $$ is observed cases in cluster $$ Z $$, $$ c_{\bar{Z}}$$ is observed cases outside the cluster, and $$ E[\cdot]$$ indicates expected counts.
+The most likely cluster is the one maximizing $$\Lambda(Z)$$, and statistical significance is assessed via Monte Carlo simulation.

 Spatial scan statistics have equity implications because they naturally detect clusters in areas with higher population density and better surveillance coverage.
 A cluster of 100 excess cases in a dense urban area with good healthcare access is more likely to be detected than a cluster of 50 excess cases in a rural area with limited healthcare facilities, even though the rural outbreak may represent a larger relative increase in disease burden.
 To address this, we can use population-adjusted scan statistics that weight by population size and vulnerability indices: